The place and role of a safety plan

 - attend church services and activities at the same time as the person,

 It will be necessary to inform preferably in writing or orally (with notes kept of the interview) key leaders and (if considered necessary) parents of any perceived risk.
 There should be sufficient information provided so that it is clear what risks are involved.
 This should be carried out sensitively.
 Expressions such as “X is considered a risk to children” or “X has agreed to remain away from children” are preferable to “X is a paedophile”.
-If possible the consent of the POI should be obtained.
+If possible the consent of the POC should be obtained.

 Mentors and other senior leaders, such as wardens, should be aware of the boundaries that have been set and agreed upon.
-There should be a system in place to ensure that the POI is monitored at all times during church services and church activities.
+There should be a system in place to ensure that the POC is monitored at all times during church services and church activities.

 f.
 REVIEW of supervision and support

-Where there is a change in the level of risk because of the POI’s re-offending or failure to comply with the arrangements there needs to be a careful re-evaluation, re-negotiation and variation of the boundaries and, if necessary, the agreement.
+Where there is a change in the level of risk because of the POC’s re-offending or failure to comply with the arrangements there needs to be a careful re-evaluation, re-negotiation and variation of the boundaries and, if necessary, the agreement.
 Any additional risk may constitute a further reasonable suspicion that a child is currently at risk of harm and therefore may require further reporting to Community Services.

 g.
 BE RESPONSIBLE – Inter-parish, Diocesan and inter-agency co-operation